Unified Communication Compression Beyond Global Error Bounds for Distributed Nonconvex Optimization: Unified Compression Algorithm

 where $a_{j,k}\in\mathbb{R}^d$ is an auxiliary variable, and $\omega$ is a parameter to regulate the relative compression error.
 Under compressors with absolute compression error, a dynamic scaled-difference scheme is adopted as

 where $s_k$ is a diminishing scaling factor to regulate the absolute compression error.

-To accommodate more general compressor assumptions, our main departure from~\cite{Yi_CommunicationCompression_2023} lies in bringing the updating forms above into a unified framework and constructing a new compression surrogate $\hat{x}_{j,k}$.
+To accommodate more general compressors, our main departure from~\cite{Yi_CommunicationCompression_2023} lies in bringing the updating forms above into a unified framework and constructing a new compression surrogate $\hat{x}_{j,k}$.
 Specifically, $\hat{x}_{i,k}$ is updated as

 where $q_{i,k}\in\mathbb{R}^d$ is the compressed variable for communication, with $\omega\in (0,1/r]$ being a fixed parameter and $s_k$ a diminishing scaling factor to regulate the relative and absolute compression error, respectively.